FLAMEGPU/FLAMEGPU2-docs/src/guide/defining-messages-communication/index.rst

 If multiple agent functions write to a message list during the same simulation step, the second agent function will append to the message list (or overwrite/combine in the case of array message types).

+By default, FLAME GPU 2 expects that every agent within an agent function will always output a message if the message is marked for output.
+However optional message output can be enabled, per agent function, using :func:`AgentFunctionDescription::setMessageOutputOptional()<flamegpu::AgentFunctionDescription::setMessageOutputOptional>`.
+See :ref:`Agent Communication - Sending Messages<Sending Messages>` for a full usage example.

 Brute Force Specialisation